WhirlingBits/wb-docs/wb-idf-core_versioned_docs/version-0.1/wb_idf_i2c_bit.md

 ESP_OK if successful, otherwise an error code

 This function reads the current byte, modifies the specified bit range, and writes it back to the device.

-Handle to the I2C master device

-Memory address to write to

-Starting bit position (MSB of the range, 0-7)

-Number of bits to write (1-8)

-Bit values to write

-ESP_OK if successful, otherwise an error code

 ---